oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 - Each domain has a WebLogic cluster `cluster-1` where each Managed Server listens on port `8001`.

 ### 2. Web request routing
-The following sections describe how to route an application web request to the WebLogic domain through a NGINX frontend.
+The following sections describe how to route an application web request to the WebLogic domain through a NGINX ingress controller.

 #### Host-based routing
 This sample demonstrates how to access an application on two WebLogic domains using host-based routing.
 Install a host-based routing NGINX ingress.